Indications

 - Clinical Efficacy: unlikely to be effective (due to high degree of rivaroxaban protein binding)

-- Prothrombin Complex Concentrate-4 Factor (Kcentra, Beriplex, Confidex) (see Prothrombin Complex Concentrate-4 Factor, [[Prothrombin Complex Concentrate-4 Factor]])
+Prothrombin Complex Concentrate-4 Factor (Kcentra, Beriplex, Confidex) (see Prothrombin Complex Concentrate-4 Factor)

-- Clinical Efficacy: suggested for apixaban-associated hemorrhage (Biomed Res Int, 2014) [MEDLINE]
+- Prothrombin Complex Concentrate is Suggested for Rivaroxaban-Associated Hemorrhage (Biomed Res Int, 2014) [MEDLINE]

 - Abstract from Rat Study Suggests Efficacy